What's it about?

 How it connects

-Social emotional skills are shown to buffer against risk factors for poor health (like substance use, bullying, and violence) and bolster protective factors (like healthy relationships).
+Social emotional skills are shown to buffer against risk factors for poor health (like substance use, bullying, and violence) and bolster protective factors for good health (like healthy relationships).
 They may also improve school performance and behaviour.
 These findings are consistent across many factors, including race, income, and school location.

 Social emotional skill development is supported by all components of the comprehensive school health framework—healthy environments, effective teaching and learning practices, supportive policies, and strong partnerships.
 Emerging research suggests that family engagement plays a key role.